CSS Viewport Units: A Quick Start — SitePoint

 Applications of Viewport Units

-Since these units are based on viewport dimensions, it is very convenient to use them in situations where the width, height or size of elements needs to be set relative to the viewport.
+Since these units are based on viewport dimensions, it’s very convenient to use them in situations where the width, height or size of elements needs to be set relative to the viewport.

 Fullscreen Background Images or Sections

-It is very common to set background images on elements that fully cover the screen.
+It’s very common to set background images on elements that fully cover the screen.
 Similarly, you may want to design a website where each individual section about a product or service has to cover the entire screen.
 In such cases, you can set the width of the respective elements to be equal to 100% and set their height equal to 100vh.

 As an example, take the following HTML: